Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: Approximation via Convolution Kernels

-Comparing this result to the one of theorem \ref{thm:liter}, we can see that the convolution $V_N*f$ does not only approximate the function $f$ but also all its derivatives, each one with optimal order.
+\end{restatable} Comparing this result to the one of theorem \ref{thm:liter}, we can see that the convolution $V_N*f$ not only approximates the function $f$ but also all its derivatives, each one with optimal order.
 The proof, which is left to appendix \ref{app:fourier}, is based on a simple property, which is also going to be useful later,